Infantile Spasms

 Background

-• Common causes of IS include tuberous sclerosis complex (TS), trisomy 21, focal structural abnormality, perinatal HIE
+• Common causes of IS include tuberous sclerosis complex (TSC), trisomy 21, focal structural abnormalities, and perinatal hypoxic ischaemic encephalopathy (HIE)

 • IS are associated with developmental delay in over 80% of infants, and high rates of ongoing epilepsy